What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Specify your Google Cloud regions and places where data residence rules and compliance commitments are implemented.

-Develop regulations for getting and using data determine standards such as GDPR, HIPAA, and PCI DSS to ensure proper application of all the legislation.
+Develop regulations for getting and using data to determine standards such as GDPR, HIPAA, and PCI DSS to ensure proper legislation application.

 Conclusion